Steel Bridge

 The Steel Bridge is a through truss, double-deck vertical-lift bridge across the Willamette River in Portland, Oregon, United States, opened in 1912.
 Its lower deck carries railroad and bicycle/pedestrian traffic, while the upper deck carries road traffic (on the Pacific Highway West No. 1W, former Oregon Route 99W), and light rail (MAX), making the bridge one of the most multimodal in the world.
 It is the only double-deck bridge with independent lifts in the world and the second oldest vertical-lift bridge in North America, after the nearby Hawthorne Bridge.
 The bridge links the Rose Quarter and Lloyd District in the east to Old Town Chinatown neighborhood in the west.

 History

-The bridge was completed in 1912 and replaced the Steel Bridge that was built in 1888 as a double-deck swing-span bridge.
+The bridge was completed in 1912 and replaced the previous Steel Bridge built in 1888 as a double-deck swing-span bridge.
 The 1888 structure was the first railroad bridge across the Willamette River in Portland.
-Its name originated because steel, instead of wrought iron, was used in its construction, which was very unusual for the time.
+Its name originated because steel, instead of wrought iron, was used in the original bridge's construction, which was very unusual for the time.
 When the current Steel Bridge opened, it was simply given its predecessor's name.